b3b00/cslycli/README.md

 ## usage

-There is 2 usages of csly-cli :
+There are 2 usages of csly-cli :
    -